-At Whipsnade we're now home to eight white rhinos, after the birth of female calf Nandi on 21 August 2021.
+At Whipsnade we're home to seven southern white rhinos, after the birth of female calf Nandi on 21 August 2021.
 Keeper Becca Miles introduces you to our herd...

 Date of birth: Exact date unknown, but born in 1988

 Place of birth: Hluluwe-Umfolozi reserve in South Africa